pythonanywhere/flask-tutorials/tutorial-2.md

 This means that a `User` inherits not only the Flask-Login stuff that allows you to use it with that package, but also the SQLAlchemy database stuff.
-Now, because it's meant to be stored in the database, we can't just specify the fields it contains in the `__init__` function; we need to add proper database stuff for them (and a primary key for the database's internal use), and specify what the table is called:
+Now, because it's meant to be stored in the database, we can't just specify the fields it contains in the `__init__` function; we need to add proper database stuff for them (and a primary key for the database's internal use), and specify what the table is called.
+Underneath the `class` line, add this:

     __tablename__ = "users"